 Lab animal research shows a liver protective effect by black cumin seed powder.
 Studies have shown it protects against alcohol-induced free radical damage and Tylenol -induced liver failure.
 Human studies needs to confirm these findings.
 While thymoquinone (TQ) is thought to be the reason for these benefits, it's likely many other compounds in nigella sativa play roles too.

 My Thoughts: The best way to protect the liver is stop drinking booze.
 Whether black seeds help the human liver needs more study.
+As for hepatitis C, preliminary research is very interesting.
+Speak to your doctor to see if its right for you.

 22 Black Seed Oil And Tinnitus